emmercm/metalsmith-plugins/packages/metalsmith-link-checker/README.md

 Type: `number` Default: `10000`

-The network timeout when checking external links, in milliseconds.
+The network timeout when checking external links in milliseconds.

 ### `attempts` (optional)

 Type: `number` Default: `3`

-The number of times to attempt checking external links.
+The number of times to attempt to check external links.

 ### `userAgent` (optional)